Skip to main content

 3. Verify that your email notifications are enabled.

 This is your safety net.
-If something goes wrong, you'll know immediately.
+If something goes wrong, you'll know about it right away.

 What to Check in Google Search Console (And How Often)

-Now that you're set up, let's talk about what to actually look at in Search Console and how often.
-The good news: you don't need to check Search Console every day.
+Now that you're set up, let's talk about what you should actually be looking at in Search Console and how often.
+Here's the good news: you don't need to check it every day.
 SEO changes happen gradually.

-Here's a realistic schedule for small business owners.
+Here's a realistic schedule that works well for small business owners.

 Weekly Quick Check (10 Minutes)